mukhtar-github/nextjs-app/nextjs-blog/posts/ssg-ssr.md

 > _“What you focus on most of the time gets bigger and dominates your thinking and your life.”_

-With the high expectation that I’ve passed all the exams, I wrote for successful graduation, only to receive a call from my PG School that I have a course to resit.
+With the high expectation that I’ve passed all the exams I wrote for a successful graduation, only to receive a call from my PG School that I have a course to resit.
 Overwhelmed with sadness, frustration, and depression, I decided to throw in the towel.

 Although, life is generally a battleground, filled with struggles to achieve set goals.
 There are stages you’d think you are done with, only to realize that you’ve been trapped in it.
 Huh!